threeaccents/botnet/README.md

 This will start a botnet payload that connects to the C&C on port `9999`.

 - Now that we have a payload connected to our C&C we can run a view commands.
-You'll see the C&C prompt `<RL:#>`
+You'll see the C&C prompt `<CC:#>`

 show all payloads connected to C&C: